Food As Medicine

 Hippocrates said: "Let food be thy medicine and medicine be thy food"

-Ancient cultures had their own medicines and food remedies depending on the plants available to them.
-It is often said that when there is an illness, nature will provide the cure.
 For example, nettle and marshmallow (1,2) plants, which reduce the severity of colds and flu, grow in winter when illness is more prevalent.
 Oranges and lemons are rich in Vitamin C and ripen in winter.
-Dandelion grows in spring to support the liver and gall bladder function after heavy winter foods in cold climates.
-Because illness is generally an imbalance in the body, food can be used to bring the body back into balance.
-One food that can be used all year round and has been used as both a sweetener and medicine from very early days is organic manuka honey.
+Dandelion grows in spring to support the liver and gall bladder function after consuming heavy winter foods in cold climates.

 Medicinal honey

-Medicinal honey is bacteriostatic, meaning that bacteria cannot grow in it.
-It was, therefore, used as a preservative for other foods and medicinal herbs.
-Natural raw honey has been traditionally used for bacterial infections of the throat and respiratory system, often as a honey and lemon drink or an elixir for coughs.
-Medicinal honey has been used for stomach conditions, including ulcers and acid reflux since ancient times.
-Current research has found that gastric ulcers and reflux are often caused by a bacteria known as Helicobacter Pylori, which creates an environment in the stomach beneficial to its own proliferation.
+Medicinal honey has also been used for stomach conditions, including gastric ulcers and acid reflux.
+Current research has found these conditions are often caused by a bacteria known as Helicobacter Pylori (H. Pylori), which creates an environment in the stomach beneficial to its own proliferation.

 Benefits of Manuka Honey as a Functional Superfood